 -The increased inflammation that occurs during this phase can negatively impact recovery, and so whilst it is great to keep moving in any way you feel appropriate, be sure to factor in enough time for a good recovery.

 So, is it worth practicing cycle syncing?

 Crucially, everyone is different, and each individual female will be impacted differently by their menstrual cycle.
 As such, whilst broad recommendations such as those discussed herein definitely provide interesting points of consideration, a one size fits all approach almost certainly does not apply here.
-As aforementioned, research is limited; whilst the above information is supported in the literature, at the other end of the spectrum are studies that suggest that for the general population the menstrual cycle shouldn’t impact performance, and hence contradicts the idea of cycle syncing.
+As aforementioned, research is limited.
+Whilst the above information is supported in the literature, at the other end of the spectrum are studies that suggest that for the general population the menstrual cycle shouldn’t impact performance, and hence contradicts the idea of cycle syncing.
 This isn’t particularly surprising, and it is often the case in research that for every study that suggests one thing, another will exist that suggests the opposite.

-With that in mind, regardless of whether or not science currently supports this practice, only you as in individual can know exactly how you are impacted by the remarkable series of hormonal transitions that occur within your body month on month.
+With that in mind, regardless of whether or not science currently supports this practice, only you as an individual can know exactly how you are impacted by the remarkable series of hormonal transitions that occur within your body month on month.
 It is important to honour how you feel physically and emotionally at each phase, and train in a way that best suits you.
 It could be a good idea to start recording how you feel throughout your cycle, and on the back of that, design your exercise routine to respect your individual needs throughout the month.